nadavborenstein/Iggy/README.md

 ### Our pretrained models
 You can find our pretrained models (Iggy, and the BERT based models) [here]().
 Place them in `models-weights`.

+### Our SemanticScholar dataset
+Our raw SemanticScholar dataset of 0.6M titles can be found [here](https://drive.google.com/file/d/16AplKQK90o3Eay1QSsbQ7uT5gIZ4gE3I/view?usp=sharing).

+It takes some time to run the classifiers on 0.6M titles.
+Fortunately, you can find [here](https://drive.google.com/file/d/1HHnnRgEJcH3Gj0gyTEz6qLp-jVye-tcA/view?usp=sharing) our SemanticScholar dataset after performing this step.

 ## Usage

 ### Using the classifiers